lsst/idf_deploy/environment/deployments/readme.md

 ## Automated Pipelines

-Cloud Build is used as the CI/CD deployment tool and it's enabled in the `Terraform` GCP project.
-Cloud Build is connected to the `remote` git repo hosted in client git repo.
-There are 2 automated pipelines configured in Cloud Build that watch for changes in the `central-hpc-terraform` repo.
+GitHub Actions is used as the CI/CD deployment tool.
+GitHub Actions is connected to the `remote` git repo hosted in client git repo.
+There are automated pipelines configured in .github/workflows that watch for changes in the different deployments directories.
->Note: Filters for all pipelines have been configured to only watch for changes in the `envrionment/deployments` directory.
+>Note: Filters for all pipelines have been configured to only watch for changes in the `envrionment/deployments` directory, specifically changes to `tfvars` files.

-1. The first pipeline - Terraform Plan - watches for any changes in the `Deployments` directory that's NOT the master branch.
-2. The second pipeline - Terraform Apply - watches for any changes in the `Deployments` directory that IS the master branch.

-### Terraform Plan Pipeline

-The first pipeline has a `terraform plan` associated with it, with some additional checks like `terraform fmt`.
-When the plan pipeline is complete, a `tfplan` output is created and named to match the `branch name`.
-The `$BRANCH_NAME.tfplan` is upload to a GCS bucket.
-This `tfplan` is used during the `apply` pipeline.

->Important Note: the folder name in the `Deployments` directory must match the branch name.
-This is how the pipeline keeps track of the the different branches with the different `tfplans`.

-### Terraform Apply Pipeline
-The second pipeline has a `terraform apply` associated with it.
-It will check the tfplan matches with the `$BRANCH_NAME`, if it doesn't it will fail.

 ### Setup